 What Do Survey Data Tell Us about U.S. Businesses?

-This paper examines the reliability of survey data for research on U.S. businesses, including sole proprietorships, partnerships, S corporations, and C corporations.
-We examine all surveys that ask questions about these businesses and compare outcomes across surveys and with aggregated administrative data.
-We document large inconsistencies in business incomes, receipts, and number of returns.
+This paper examines the reliability of survey data on U.S. businesses.
+We examine publicly available and widely used surveys that ask questions about businesses and business owners and compare outcomes across surveys and with aggregated administrative data.
+We document large inconsistencies in business incomes, business receipts, and the number of business returns.
 We highlight problems due to non-representative samples and measurement errors.
-Non-representativeness is reflected in undersampling of businesses, especially in categories of owners with low total incomes.
-Measurement errors arise because respondents do not refer to relevant documents when answering survey questions and also because some questions are framed in a manner that is confusing to respondents.
-Finally, we discuss measurement issues for statistics of interest, such as returns and valuations of ongoing private businesses, that are inherently latent and cannot be recovered using either survey or administrative data.
+Non-representativeness is reflected in undersampling of businesses in categories of owners with low total incomes.
+Measurement errors arise because respondents do not refer to relevant documents when answering survey questions and possibly because of framing issues.
+Finally, we discuss issues with other statistics of interest, such as business valuations and rates of returns.
+We conclude that the predictions for U.S. businesses based on current survey data should be treated with caution.